 “I feel Jacki is really important for our system,” opined Lenny Rodrigues.
 “Team just can’t go around and try and smother us by playing a high line thanks to what Jacki brings to the fore.”

 The Indian international had a slow start to the campaign.
-He, however, seems to have found his rhythm at the fag end of the season with the pressure on for the top spot.
+He, however, seems to have found his rhythm at the final stages of the season with the pressure on for the top spot.

 His brace against Odisha was accompanied by goals against Kerala, Mumbai and Jamshedpur helped him record his most successful season in terms of goals to go along with his 3 assists.